OpenRailAssociation/osrd-website/content/who-we-are/program/strategic-choices/opensource.en.md

 - **Technical**, because sharing allows evolution;
 - **Energy**, finally, because we can accelerate the energy transition by enhancing the value of rail transport.
 But we must do so while maintaining or improving industrial performance.

-Finally, open source allows to federate a community of people who worked until then in their corner.
-Everything is based on (Bill) Joy's famous law : *<font color=#aa026d>« No matter who you are, most of the smartest people work for someone else »</font>* !
+Finally, Open Source allows federating a community of people who worked until then in their corner.
+Everything is based on (Bill) Joy's infamous law : *<font color=#aa026d>« No matter who you are, most of the smartest people work for someone else »</font>* !

 ### <font color=#aa026d>Definition :</font>
 Open source consists in leaving the source code of a developed software freely available, so that anyone can **read it, use it and propose modifications or developments**.
 The design and development of open source software is then placed in the hands of **communities** of users and/or developers.